Naymul-NN/Schedulemeet-client/README.md

 # Schedule Meet

-Schedule Meett is scheduling management website, where user can schedule events and meetings and share their details with other users.
+Schedule Meet is scheduling management website, where user can schedule events and meetings and share their details with other users.